 The action scenes within the film are nothing really incredible of note, as although they are decently entertaining, none of them ever manage to become as memorable as anything from the original: ‘Spider-Man’ trilogy.
 My personal favourite most likely being the action scene set in ‘Peter’s high-school, as the scene utilises the location very well.
 It’s also here when we get a great look at the various different CG effects in bright lighting, and I feel overall they look decent.

 Although I initially gave this film a lower rating, the actual filmmaking on display here isn’t terrible, and what the film does well such as great chemistry between the lead cast, ‘Spider-Man’s spectacular P.O.V. shots and the occasional entertaining action scene, I simply can’t ignore.
-Overall, a 5/10, maybe check this one out if you’re a huge fan of the character, if not, you’re not missing-out on much.
+Maybe check this one out if you’re a huge fan of the character, if not, you’re not missing-out on much.
+Final Rating: 5/10.